-Therefore, it is good to prepare for the appointments with your doctor.
-You should know that the key to managing your health is to have open communication with your doctor.
+Therefore, it is good to prepare for appointments with the doctor.
+We should know that the key to managing our health is to have open communication with our doctor.

-Here is some information on how to get ready for the appointment with your doctor.
+Here is some information on how to get ready for the appointment with a doctor.

-This should be your first question which is the most important one.
-This question can open up a dialogue with your doctor.
-It can lead to more questions covering many subjects linked your condition and other concerns.
+This should be our first question which is the most important one.
+This question can open up a dialogue with our doctor.
+It can lead to more questions covering many subjects linked to our condition and other concerns.

-This is also a good chance to see if you can communicate with your doctor.
-In case the answers do not make sense to you even after the clarification or in case you notice that your doctor does not pay proper attention, that is a sign that you need to keep on looking.
+This is also a good chance to see if we can communicate with our doctor.
+In case the answers do not make sense to us even after the clarification or in case we notice that our doctor does not pay proper attention, that is a sign that we need to keep on looking.

-Remember, once you get diagnosed with diabetes, it is crucial to get information about every small detail.
+Remember, once someone gets diagnosed with diabetes, it is crucial to get information about every small detail.

-Why do you need this education?
+Why do we need this education?
 Well, you did not learn how to drive without a driving instructor, right?
-It is the same once you have diabetes, you need to learn to live the rest of your life with diabetes, and for that you need education.
+It is the same once someone has diabetes, he/she need to learn to live the rest of their life with diabetes, and for that they need education.

-Diabetes educators is a group which includes exercise physiologists, nurses, physicians, dietitians, podiatrists, pharmacists and social workers.
-These people may help you to make a management plan which will fit your needs and lifestyle.
+Diabetes educators is a group which includes exercise physiologists, nurses, physicians, dietitians, podiatrists, pharmacists, and social workers.
+These people may help us to make a management plan which will fit our needs and lifestyle.

-Monitoring the blood sugar levels can tell you the way to react to illness, foods, stress, and exercise.
+Monitoring blood sugar levels can tell us the way to react to illness, foods, stress, and exercise.

-Also, it can help you stay in control by showing you a possible issue with low or high levels at particular times of the day that might signal you the need to adjust your insulin doses or medicine.
+Also, it can help us stay in control by showing a possible issue with low or high levels at particular times of the day that might signal the need to adjust our insulin doses or medicine.

 According to recommendations of AACE, i.e., American Association of Clinical Endocrinologists HbA1c of 6.5 percent or less, fasting blood sugar level of less than 110 mg or dl, and below 140 mg or dl 2 hours after a meal.

-Individual blood sugar readings show the levels at the time you check it, while in turn, the HbA1C shows the average blood sugar levels in 3 months.
+Individual blood sugar readings show the levels at the time we check them, while in turn, the HbA1C shows the average blood sugar levels in 3 months.

-Find out if exercise can have a great impact on your condition.
+Find out if exercise can have a great impact on peoples condition.

 This question is important in order to understand the role of diet in diabetes.

-You need to tell your doctor about the foods you usually consume on a daily basis.
+We need to tell our doctor about the foods we usually consume on a daily basis.

-Remember the key is to prepare and always be ready, your doctor can help with that.
+Remember the key is to prepare and always be ready.
+Our doctor can help with that.

-Find out more about the odds of your kids developing diabetes.
+Find out more about the odds of the kids developing diabetes.

 It is important to know which medical tests you need to do.

-For successful diabetes management, you need to assemble a strong diabetes care team which will support you.
-The first crucial step in this process is to find a doctor you may trust and rely on.
+For successful diabetes management, we need to assemble a strong diabetes care team which will support us.
+The first crucial step in this process is to find a doctor we may trust and rely on.

 Often, doctor appointments can feel rushed.
-After them, you might feel overwhelmed with new info or feel like you didn’t get the answers to your questions.
+After them, we might feel overwhelmed with new info or feel like we didn’t get the answers to our questions.

-However, it is essential that you and your doctor are on the same page regarding your health care.
-Once you know what you ask, it is up to you to decide whether you are satisfied with the answers.
+However, it is essential that we and our doctor are on the same page regarding our health care.
+Once we know what we ask, it is up to us to decide whether weare satisfied with the answers.